Tanzu-Solutions-Engineering/tkg-lab/Readme.md

 What we do have is a combination of open source and proprietary components, with a bias towards providing VMware built/signed OSS components by default, with flexibility to swap components and flexible integrations.

-VMware commercial products included are: TKG, TO, TMC and OSS products.
+VMware commercial products included are: TKG, TO and TMC.

 3rd-party SaaS services included are: AWS S3, AWS Route 53, GCP Cloud DNS, Let's Encrypt, Okta.
 Note: There is flexibility in deployment planning.
 For instance, You could Swap GCP Cloud DNS with Route53.
 Or you could swap Okta for Google or Auth0 for OpenID Connect.